-Fraudsters are increasingly targeting the public and organisations with emails, texts, ‘phone calls and WhatsApp messages offering advice and treatment for the coronavirus, as well as setting up fake websites selling products and offering ‘cures’.
+Fraudsters are increasingly targeting the public and organisations with emails, texts, phone calls and WhatsApp messages offering advice and treatment for COVID-19, as well as setting up fake websites selling products and offering ‘cures’.
 Scammers have also been setting up bogus websites asking for donations for victims or promoting awareness and prevention tips.
 Cold callers have been contacting organisations suggesting they must have certain measures in place by a certain deadline.

 To help members of the public protect themselves from becoming a victim of fraud, Cifas, The UK’s Fraud Prevention Service is advising:

 - Be sceptical if you receive an email, text or WhatsApp message about the Coronavirus, and never click on any attachments or links